markusdemedeiros/unify/README.md

-# Unification
+# Unify

-A polymorphic, substitution-passing, recursion-free unification algorithm based on disjoint sets.
+A generic, rewrite-free, recursion-free unification algorithm based on disjoint sets.

+Primarily for learning Rust.